 If you’re looking for a pick-me-up post-dinner, the Espresso Martini is here to jolt you awake with its boozy magical powers.
-The cocktail has been jumpstarting outings and extending nights ever since making its debut in the late ’80s.
+The cocktail has been jumpstarting outings and extending nights ever since making its debut in the 1980s.

 The now-classic drink was invented by British bartender Dick Bradsell at Fred’s Club in London.
-Legend has it that Kate Moss asked for a drink that would “wake me up and then f**k me up” at the same time.
-He complied, mixing vodka with espresso and coffee liqueur, and the Espresso Martini was born.
+Legend has it that a "top model" asked for a drink that would “wake me up and f**k me up” at the same time.
+Bradsell complied, mixing vodka with espresso and coffee liqueur, and the Espresso Martini was born.

 The espresso is joined by coffee liqueur, usually Kahlúa, which adds another rich vein of coffee flavor to the cocktail.
-Shake everything up, and you get a caffeinated drink that is surprisingly balanced, with just the right ratios of booze, coffee and sugar.
-Garnish with a few coffee beans, and it’s picture perfect.
+Shake everything together, and you get a caffeinated drink that is surprisingly balanced, with just the right ratio of booze, coffee and sugar.
+Garnish with a few coffee beans, and it’s picture-perfect.

 Click Play to See This Espresso Martini Come Together

-Add all of the ingredients into a shaker with ice and shake until well-chilled.
+Add vodka, coffee liqueur, espresso and simple syrup to a shaker filled with ice and shake until well-chilled.